• Skip to primary navigation

 How to serve it

-• It's great on its own, but I love to put arugula in one of these sandwiches with fresh bread for a peppery vibe.
-Any kind of lettuce will do, though.
-Butter leaf is another favorite of mine!
+• Try arugula or butter lettuce.
 You could even toss in some sliced tomatoes and sprouts.
 Or skip the bread and make lettuce wraps.

-• Try adding in a few slices of crispy Oven Cooked Bacon to take this sandwich over the top.
+• Add in a few slices of crispy Oven Cooked Bacon to take these egg salad sandwiches over the top.

 • Want a soup and sandwich combo?
-We enjoy it with this Easy Zucchini Soup.
+I enjoy it with this Easy Zucchini Soup.

 best egg salad in a white bowl